John Henry White

-John Henry White (born August 28, 1955) is a former gridiron football running back who played ten seasons in Canadian Football League for the BC Lions.
+John Henry White (born August 28, 1955) is an American former professional football running back who played ten seasons in Canadian Football League (CFL) for the BC Lions.
 He was a part of the Lions 1985 Grey Cup winning team.

-College

 White played college football at Louisiana Tech University.

-Honors

-White was enshrined in the Louisiana Tech University Athletic Hall of Fame, Class of 1995.
+He was enshrined in the Louisiana Tech University Athletic Hall of Fame, Class of 1995.